Vanilla Yogurt Recipe

 I pack a lunch for my husband almost every day, and I try to keep it at least a little interesting by not putting the same stuff in every day.
 So whenever I have lots of homemade yogurt, I mix some with fruit to put in his lunch.

-If you live on an Amish dairy farm you always have plenty of milk.
-So sometimes we would make our own butter, yogurt, ice cream, etc. There are so many things you can make at home and they are not that difficult to make.
+There are so many things you can make at home, and they are not that difficult to make.
 Many of us just think it's easier to buy it at the store.
 But you will find that it is cheaper to make your own food, and it is usually healthier.

 Amish Homemade Vanilla Yogurt Recipe